AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 <createData entity="customizedCategory" stepKey="createPreReqCategory"/>
 ```

-The MFTF receives the corresponding JSON response and enables you to reference its data using a variable of format:
+MFTF receives the corresponding JSON response and enables you to reference its data using a variable of format:

 __$__ _stepKey_ __.__ _JsonKey_ __$__